kindly/flatterer/docs/index.md

 pip install flatterer
 ```

-flatterer requires Python 3.6 or greater and on non linux platforms rust/cargo with clang/llvm toolchain.
+Flatterer requires Python 3.6 or greater.
+It is written as a python extension in Rust but has binaries (wheels) for linux (x64 anylinux), macos (x64 and universal) and windows (x64, x86).
+On other platforms a rust toolchain will need to be installed.

 ### Example JSON